Hjdskes/dwm-patches/README.md

 **Issues:**
 * singular borders
-	* on multimonitor, you see monitor one's borders on monitor two and vice-versa
+	* on multimonitor, you see monitor one's borders on monitor two and vice-versa.
+	* in gridlayout, we can't hide either the left or the right screen edge's border off-screen.